OliverMount/SingularityCoreNeuron/README.md

 - **`olaf.def`** – Example definition file for our HPC system.
 - **`karina.def` / `levi.def`** – Example workstation builds.

+#### Definition File Organization
-Each definition file consists of sections such as:
+Each Singularity definition file is organized into several key sections:

-- `%files` — lists local files to include in the image (e.g., SDK tarballs, MPI libs).
+* **%files** — Specifies local files to be copied into the container image (e.g., SDK tarballs, MPI libraries).
-- `%post` — commands executed inside the container during image creation.
+* **%post** — Contains commands to install software packages and libraries required inside the container.
+* **%environment** — Defines environment variables such as Python virtual environment settings, and paths for NVIDIA, CUDA, and OpenMPI.
+* **%labels** — Provides metadata and a brief description of the container.

 #### 🧩 Including Local MPI & SDK Files